Gabinou/tnecs/readme.md

 A component is user-defined struct.
 A system is a user-defined function.

-The systems iterate exclusively over the entities that have a certain set of components.
+The systems iterate exclusively over the entities that have a user-defined set of components exactly.
 The user can also modify the system execution order in each phase.

 Videogame Example: